kuroji-fusky/pacopanda-drawing-stats/README.md

   <img src="https://skillicons.dev/icons?i=nextjs,ts,tailwind,sass,py,flask,firebase">
 </p>

 I use a Python scripts to do gather a bunch of data, while Flask and Firebase (probably) for the back-end thanks to [@thatITfox][it] and Next.js for the website as a whole.
-Previously Vue.js, but will be switched back to Vue once Nuxt 3 has a stable release.
+Previously written in Vue.js.

 ## About this project